Why hire me to help you with scholarships?

 I can draw out the kind of information the scholarship committee is looking for much better than a parent.
 I know what kind of information the committee is looking for, and I know the right questions to ask your child to get at that information.

-3. You need a different messenger.
-Perhaps most importantly, the child is often more willing to listen to me, and follow my advice, than they are with a parent.
+4. You need a different messenger.
+Perhaps most importantly, your child is often more willing to listen to me, and follow my advice, than they will listen to you.
+Sorry, but it's true.

 As the teen expert Josh Shipp says, “You don’t need a different message; you need a different messenger.”